profclems/glab/README.md

   GITLAB_URI or GITLAB_HOST: specify the url of the gitlab server if self hosted (eg: https://gitlab.example.com).
 Default is https://gitlab.com.

-  GITLAB_API_HOST: specify the host where the endpoint is found: defaults to the hostname
+  GITLAB_API_HOST: specify the host where the API endpoint is found.
+Useful when there are separate [sub]domains or hosts for git and the API endpoint: defaults to the hostname found in the git URL

   REMOTE_ALIAS or GIT_REMOTE_URL_VAR: git remote variable or alias that contains the gitlab url.
   Can be set in the config with 'glab config set remote_alias origin'